Sanitary and Phytosanitary Measures

 SPS measures consist of laws, decrees, regulations, requirements, and procedures that countries adopt to protect human, animal, or plant life or health against certain risks.
-These measures generally aim to promote food safety and protect against risks stemming from cross-border spread of contaminants, diseases, and pests affecting animals and plants.
+These measures generally aim to promote food safety and protect against potential risks from cross-border spread of contaminants, diseases, and pests affecting animals and plants.

 Examples of SPS measures include:

 - Requirements for products to come from disease-free areas;

 SPS measures apply to domestic foods, local animals, and plants, as well as foreign products.
 For more information, see the link below to the World Trade Organization document on Understanding the WTO Agreement on Sanitary and Phytosanitary Measures.

 What are the types of SPS measures that can apply to imports?

 SPS measures include six broad categories:

 - limits for residues and restricted use of certain substances;